RoboMind

 Review RoboMind

 Programming is becoming essential in the XXI century.
-Programming consist of a series of commands given to the Computer (or other device), that the Computer will be execute in the given order.
-Knowing how to program is something that can be applied on any field, because to create good code, it is need to know how to analyze a situation and break it down into more simple problems.
+Programming consists of a series of commands given to the Computer (or another device) that the Computer will execute in the given order.
+Knowing how to program can be applied in any field because to create good code, one needs to know how to analyze a situation and break it down into simpler problems.

 RoboMind screenshot